Incubaid/dev_process/prodorg_repos.md

 - Types of issues in code repos:
   - Issues of type Bug, Feature and Question
   - DO NOT use stories or tests at this level!
-  - Question: should we allow tasks at this level???
+  - Question: should we allow tasks at this level??? #TODO \*1
 - Bug/feature management
     - All reported issues or feature requests are grouped, it acts like a funnel
 - How to easily make sure bugs and features are linked to a story.